 The class or classes that you drag will appear on the diagram.
 Classes on which they are dependent will appear in UML Model Explorer.
-For more information, see How the Modes Represent Types.
+See How the Models Represent Types.

 To add classes from program code to a UML model

 Add a UML class diagram to the modeling project:

 On the Architecture menu, choose New Diagram.
 In the Add New Diagram dialog box, select UML Class Diagram.

 On the Architecture menu, choose Windows, Architecture Explorer.